-It should come as no surprise, then that people are increasingly seeking out mineral baths, hot springs and other water-centric experiences/treatments, according to the Global Wellness Institute’s report from January 2017.
 In fact, the industry just began collecting data specifically about mineral/thermal bathing in 2014 because of the surge in interest and, now with three years of data, the industry is projecting solid growth into the future.

 Though conclusions still vary significantly, the study of balneotherapy—bathing in mineral water to treat disease—has also advanced, lending support beyond the feel-good vibes to the validity of these practices.
 As Dr Bruce Becker, a clinical professor of rehabilitation medicine at Washington State University, puts it: “warm-water immersion balances our autonomic nervous system, allowing the brain to make free-form associations, improve working memory, and foster creative thinking.”

 In other words, bathing increases our capacity physically and cognitively, in large part because it is relaxing.